JackBenny39/SimpleTest/README.md

 ## Part 1: From GitHub to Eclipse

-### Step1: Create a simple public project on GitHub (this project) with two branches: master and brancher
+### Step 1: Create a simple public project on GitHub (this project) with two branches: master and brancher

 ![GitHub Project](/images/github1.png)